nerdingout/es_cli/README.md

-Certainly!
-Below is a basic README template for your CLI tool, "Estatespace":

----

 # Estatespace Command Line Interface (CLI)

 Welcome to the **Estatespace** command line interface.
 This tool provides a set of commands to streamline various tasks related to Git and Jira.